 We are all glad to know that the news that the application had been withdrawn gave him something to be cheerful about in his last weeks, and although he was aware that we have not yet won the war, his positive nature meant that he saw it as a good sign.

-go to his family, especially Alison and Megan.
-As was
+family, especially Alison and Megan.
+As was said in

 contain memories of those who loved them, but are no